- Accessing work anonymously

 You can undo these viewing option by clicking on the icons once more.

-Using the View Toolbar you can zoom the content in and out (3) and move from page to page (4).
+You can zoom the content in and out and move from page to page using the page slider bar and the zoom functions on your device.

 Using the annotation tools